juharris/train-pytorch-in-js/README.md

 input_size = 10
 model = MyModel(input_size=input_size, hidden_size=5, num_classes=2)

-# We need a place to save the ONNX graph.
+# File path for where to save the ONNX graph.
 gradient_graph_path = 'gradient_graph.onnx'

 # We need example input for the ONNX model.